Training-Free Layout Control with Cross-Attention Guidance: Method

+Next, we present a comprehensive investigation of two strategies to achieve training-free layout control: forward and backward guidance (\cref{fig:method_overview}).
+While instances of \textit{forward} guidance have been discussed in recent work~\cite{balaji2022ediffi,singh2023high}, we hereby formalize this approach, identify its limitations, and propose backward guidance as a more effective alternative.

-In forward guidance, we represent the bounding box $B$ as a smooth windowing function $ g^{(\gamma)}_u $ which is equal to a constant $c > 0$ inside the box and quickly falls to zero outside. \footnote{For simplicity, in our implementation, we put a Gaussian blob with $\sigma$ decided by the resolution, height, and width of the bounding box.} We rescale the windowing function to sum to one ($\|g^{(\gamma)}\|_1=1$).
-Then, we bias the attention map $A^{(\gamma)}$ by replacing it via:
+\paragraph{Forward Guidance.} In forward guidance, the bounding box $B$ is represented as a smooth windowing function $ g^{(\gamma)}_u $ which is equal to a constant $c > 0$ inside the box and quickly falls to zero outside. \footnote{For simplicity, in our implementation, we put a Gaussian blob with $\sigma$ decided by the resolution, height, and width of the bounding box.} We rescale the windowing function such that $\|g^{(\gamma)}\|_1=1$.
+Then, we bias a cross-attention map by replacing it with:

 where $\lambda \in [0,1]$ defines the strength of the intervention.
-Note that: (1) only the cross-attention map $A^{(\gamma)}_{ui}$ corresponding to token $y_i$ is affected by this intervention (2) the window is weighed by the mass $\sum_{v} A^{(\gamma)}_{vi}$ so as to leave the latter unchanged.
+In practice, we normalize the right side of~\Cref{e:forward} with a softmax function along the text token dimension, keeping the sum of per-pixel attention equal to 1.
+Note that (1) only the cross-attention map $A^{(\gamma)}_{:,i}$ of the $i$-th token is manipulated, and (2) the window is weighed by the mass $\sum_{v} A^{(\gamma)}_{vi}$ so as to leave the latter unchanged.

-This intervention is injected at each application of the denoiser function $D$ at a selected subset of layers $\gamma \in \Gamma$.
-This means that the activation maps computed by each of the selected layers are replaced with~\Cref{e:forward}.
+This intervention is applied for a number of iterations of the denoiser network $D$ at selected layers $\gamma \in \Gamma$.
+This means that the activation maps computed by each selected layer are independently modified following~\Cref{e:forward}.